Did you know your nonprofit organization can use an eCommerce store to help fund operations?

 - Lose your charitable status

-Here’s a brief example of donations vs sale of goods.
+Here’s a brief example of donations versus the sale of goods.

 Let’s say your charity has a fundraising event and sells tickets for $50 each.
 You can issue tax receipts to attendees for the cost of those tickets, less any advantages gained through their purchase.